 You can operate a fleet successfully when you have every bit of information about the company assets at your disposal, but it’s a mammoth task to keep track of every vehicle’s specifications and details.
 Moreover, it is also time-consuming.
 Assigning a vehicle identification number (VIN) in CMMS can help in providing information that is crucial to the usage and maintenance of a vehicle throughout its entire lifecycle.
 You can make smarter fleet decisions when the detailed vehicle data is accurate and accessible.

-If you are looking for advanced fleet management features, our products are designed to address the unique challenges of fleet maintenance apart from managing auto-generation of work orders for vehicles and equipment that are due for maintenance.
+If you are looking for advanced fleet management features, our products are designed to address the unique challenges of fleet maintenance apart from managing the auto-generation of work orders for vehicles and equipment that are due for maintenance.
 Contact us at NEXGEN for more details regarding CMMS implementation.